 Serenade your housemates or family daily with songs in your new language.
 It's all about repetition and daily practice, even if you only have time for a quick Ramones song.

 Do you have any more tips?
-Let us know in the comments!
+Let us know!